ccolon/disruptsc/README.md

 Argument `region` corresponds to the region that is studied, for instance, `Tanzania`.
 This string should be the same as:
-- the input subfolder containing the data in the `input` folder, e.g., "input/Tanzania"
+- the input subfolder containing the data in the `input` folder, e.g., "input/Tanzania".
+This folder should be created manually by the user.
-- the suffix of the user-defined parameters yaml file in the `parameter` folder, e.g., "parameter/user_defined_Tanzania.yaml"
+- the suffix of the user-defined parameters yaml file in the `parameter` folder, e.g., "parameter/user_defined_Tanzania.yaml".
+This file should be created manually by the user.

 The optional argument is made to allow for some part of the initial state to be resued in a subsequent call:
 - `same_transport_network_new_agents`: the transport network is reused, but new agents, supplier-buyer links,